gchq/stroom-docs/content/en/docs/install-guide/setup/open-id.md

   start-dev
 {{</ command-line >}}

+This example maps KeyCloak's port to port `9999` to avoid any clash with Stroom that also runs on `8080`.
 This will create a docker container called `keycloak` that uses an embedded H2 database to hold its state.

 To start the container in the foreground, do: